Department of Neurology

 Andrew Ko, MD

-Dr. Ko is a UW Assistant Professor of Neurological Surgery at the University of Washington Medical Center and Harborview Medical Center.
+Dr. Ko is a UW Associate Professor of Neurological Surgery at the University of Washington Medical Center and Harborview Medical Center.
 He rejoined the UW faculty after completing a fellowship in Functional and Stereotactic Neurosurgery at the Oregon Health & Sciences University.
 He completed his neurosurgery residency at the UW, and earned his medical degree from the University of Illinois.
 He specializes in DBS and other surgical treatments for movement disorders, epilepsy, and pain.
 His research interests include cortical electrophysiology and brain-computer interfaces; the development of patient-responsive DBS; and the use of novel imaging techniques to improve targeting accuracy and develop new targets for DBS.

 Hojoong Mike Kim, MD

-Dr. Kim is a UW Assistant Professor of Neurology at the UW Medical Center and Chief of the Neurology Section at the VA Puget Sound.
+Dr. Kim is a UW Associate Professor of Neurology at the UW Medical Center and Chief of the Neurology Section at the VA Puget Sound.
 He completed the UW/VA Movement Disorder Fellowship in 2008.
 He specializes in movement disorders, general neurology, and botulinum toxin injections.
 His research interests include REM sleep behavior disorder and the Washington State Parkinson Disease Registry.
 Dr. Kim sees patients at the UW Medical Center and at the Seattle and American Lake divisions of the VA Puget Sound.

 Shu-Ching Hu, MD, PhD